arc-bphc/arc-iot/arc-iot.md

 One team gets **5 minutes** to **place** the bombs in the Arena and the other team gets **5 minutes** to defuse these bombs as per the rules in the Individual round.
 After this, the teams placing the bombs and defusing the bombs are **reversed** and the game is played again.
 The team with the highest cumulative score of setting and defusing wins.

-The organizers of the competition will decide the number of Type-1, Type-2, and Type-3 bombs for the team to place in the Arena.
+The organizers of the competition will decide the number of bombs for the team to place in the Arena.
 The number of each type of bombs will be the same in both rounds.

 All the bombs will initially be kept in the Bomb Quarantine part of the Arena and the team placing the bombs must lift the bombs and place it in the Bomb Maze part of the Arena.
+The team setting the bombs must follow these instructions:

+1. Read any unscanned RFID tag on the arena.
+2. Pick up a bomb from the Quarantine area using the robot.
+3. Place the bomb in any of the pre-defined bomb drop areas on the competition Arena.
+Only one bomb may be placed in a given drop area.
+The RFID tag assigned to this bomb is the one scanned in step 1.
+Hence, only one bomb can be assinged to each RFID tag.
+4. Repeat from step 1 until there is no more time left or there are no more bombs left in the Quarantine area.

 The progression of the top four teams in the Knockout round is as follows: